benjamin-w-campbell/fergm/cran-comments.md

 ---
 title: "cran-comments.md"
 author: Benjamin W. Campbell
-date: August 14, 2017
+date: September 20, 2017
 output: md_document
 ---

-This is the initial submission of this package for consideration.
+This is a patch release to fix a bug in the compare_predictions_test argument and to copyedit documentation.

 ## Test environments
 * local OS X install, R 3.3.3